garyfleming/product-engineering/product-engineering.md

 > What’s the best thing we can do for our customer?

 ^ Have a conversation where you ask this.
 Try placing the emphasis in many places.
-^ TODO might be overegging it
+Keep doing this to ensure alignment.

+---

+# Antipattern: Different Missions

+^ Alignment will be a recurring theme as we go on (I'll be jumping around a little bit as the antipatterns intersect), but most of the rest of what I'll say only really makes sense if you're on the same mission.
+Too often people think they're on the same mission and they're not (nathan/linda) - they might even want vaguely the same thing but until they can agree on what to do there are going to be unnecessary tensions in the system.
+That doesn't mean that you need absolute agreement and harmony - dissent is useful at times - but understand it's role in slowing things down.

+---

+# Possibility: Align Up Front

+* What will be different?
+* What will be the same?

+^ Align up front on what your mission is and how you measure it.
+Accept it's fuzzy.
+You don't need to agree perfectly, you need to be pointing in the same vague direction and somewhat near each other.
+^ I'll come back to alignment soon

 ---